Hirofumi Moriyasu

 Hirofumi Moriyasu (森安 洋文, Moriyasu Hirofumi) is a former Japanese footballer who played as a defender.

-Club career
+Career

 Moriyasu was born in the United States, and first played for Dallas Texans before moving to Japan where he played football for his high school team, as well as college football.

 He was on the verge of quitting football to search for a more conventional career when he received the opportunity to play in Australia in March 2010.
 He subsequently signed for New South Wales Premier League club APIA Leichhardt Tigers for the 2010 NSW Premier League season.